XanaduAI/randomized-measurements-circuit-cutting/README.md

 ### Requirements

-All software requirements for running the provided code can be installed by running the following command from the top level directory:
+All software requirements for running the provided python scripts can be installed by running the following command from the top level directory:

 ```
 $ pip install -r requirements.txt